Record U.S. oil offshore lease sale to test Trump energy push

 Wood Mackenzie energy analyst, Mfon Usoro, said she expected demand for the acreage to be slightly higher than in last year’s auctions thanks to higher oil prices and lower corporate taxes.
 But she noted competition from Latin America, and concerns over the impact of steel tariffs on capital costs could hurt.

-She said she expected traditional deepwater oil and gas drillers like Royal Dutch Shell Plc (RDSa.L) and Chevron Corp (CVX.N) to “lead the pack” at the auction.
+She said she expected traditional deepwater oil and gas drillers like Royal Dutch Shell Plc and Chevron Corp to “lead the pack” at the auction.

 A spokeswoman for the American Petroleum Institute, which represents U.S. oil and gas companies, did not respond to a request for comment.